 FOOD SERVICE WATER FILTRATION & WATER SOFTENER SYSTEMS

 Various types of water filtration systems are available for the removal of any of the potential causes of symptoms you may be experiencing.
 Water softeners are typically installed to remove hard water minerals, dissolved iron or manganese from the water through a technology called Ion Exchange.
 To remove particulate iron or manganese, a properly sized sediment filter is required.
 Bad tastes & odors, which may be the result of the chlorine or chloramine added into the water supply for disinfecting purposes, can be removed with a carbon filtration system.
 Additionally, to create very pure drinking water, a reverse osmosis system can be installed, which utilizes the same technology used to produce both Aquafina, Dasani and some other bottled waters.
 There are various sized reverse osmosis systems to match the volume demands required.

 Any water filtration system or water softener recommendation should start with a water test before an informed decision can be made.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.
-Water softening is typically not required in Boston, however, sediment & carbon filtration is often recommended for overall water quality improvement.
+For more on hard water, see link at hard water usgs.